coecms/esm-pre-industrial/README.md

     module use /g/data3/hh5/public/modules

-to your `~/.bashrc`, then logging back in.
+to your `~/.profile`, then logging back in.
 Then all you have to do is

     $ module load conda/analysis3-unstable

 to load the **payu** module.
+Please check again after 7/2019 to see whether it has been made part of the stable conda module.
 We also recommend you load a more recent version of `git` with

     $ module load git